KyWa/mineOps/docs/ArgoCD/README.md

 ### Accessing ArgoCD

-Now to see what we get, oh wait we need ingress, but thankfully this should already been installed.
-If for some reason you do not have some form of IngressController installed, please check out this small guide here TODO #GUIDE.
-Even if an IngressController has been installed, we will still need an actual Ingress object to route our traffic to ArgoCD.
+To access the web front end of ArgoCD, we will need an `Ingress` object to route our traffic to ArgoCD.
 Here is a simple manifest for such an Ingress object.
-Please note you do not actually need to use the web front end to make use of ArgoCD as it will work on its own, but if you wish to use the `argocd` client or view from the web front end to manage things, you will need an Ingress object.
+Please note you do not actually need to use the web front end to make use of ArgoCD as it will work on its own, but if you wish to use the `argocd` client or view from the web front end to manage things, you will need an `Ingress` object (or a Gateway/VirtualService etc...).

 ```yaml
 apiVersion: networking.k8s.io/v1